Harry Katsiabanis

-Harry Katsiabanis is an Australian entrepreneur and public transport operator known for founding P2P Transport, TaxiLink, CABiT, Ride247, and the Huntingdale-based self storage company StorageX.
+Harry Katsiabanis is an Australian entrepreneur and public transport operator known for founding self storage company StorageX, TaxiLink, CABiT, Ride247 and P2P Transport.

 Early life and education

 Harry Katsiabanis attended Melbourne High School and La Trobe University.
 He worked as a real estate agent for a decade before deciding to enter the taxicab industry.
 He began driving taxi cabs in 1988, and bought his first taxi license at the age of 21.
 Katsiabanis attended Swinburne University of Technology from 2011 to 2013, and graduated with a master's degree.

 Career

 TaxiLink, TaxiEpay, Greek immigration

 Katsiabanis founded the Melbourne-based taxi network Taxi Link in 2003 and is the company's executive director. e also created TaxiEpay, an EFTPOS system, that same year.
 Katsiabanis is the spokesperson for Taxi Industry Stakeholders Victoria, and became known for opposing Allan Fels' position in the 2011 Taxi Industry Inquiry, and protesting government plans to reduce the value of taxi licenses.

 In 2012, Katsiabanis started an initiative to encourage Greeks to immigrate to Australia and work as taxi drivers in the Melbourne-area during the Greek financial crisis.
 The initiative was motivated by changes in Australian immigration laws which reduced immigration from India, thereby creating a shortage of taxi cab drivers in Australia.
 That same year, Katsiabanis founded the Australian Taxi Academy, offering free training and seminars to Greeks who enrolled in the program.
 In June 2012, Katsiabanis he a series of seminars about the initiative in Athens.

 In May 2013, it was reported Katsiabanis and two other taxi operators bought the rights to Taxiplon, a Greek taxi-booking app.

 In November 2013, Katsiabanis announced his plans to launch Taxi Link Pink, a pink fleet of cabs driven by women for female passengers.
 He stated that the initiative was inspired by an article in The Age, which reported on sexual harassment by cab drivers in Victoria.